strapi/strapi/docs/3.0.0-beta.x/guides/process-manager.md

 You can also start your process manager using the `yarn start` command.

-`pm2 start npm --no-automation --name app -- run start`
+`pm2 start npm --name app -- run start`

 ## Configuration file